facelessuser/PyMdown/docs/user-guide/general-usage.md

 -   name: pymdown.critic
 ```

-## Frontmatter
+# Frontmatter
 Frontmatter can be used at the very beginning of a Markdown file.
 Frontmatter blocks begin with `---` and end with `---`.
 Frontmatter must be the very beginning of the file and start on the very first line.

-PyMdown front matter content can be either YAML or JSON (JSON is modified to allow Javascript comments).
+PyMdown front matter content can be either YAML or JSON (JSON is modified to allow JavaScript comments).
 The frontmatter is a dictionary of key value pairs which are translated into meta data for all keys except for a few **special** keywords.
 For meta data, the key will become the content of the `meta` tag's `name` attribute, and the value will become the data for the `content` attribute.
 If an array is specified as the value, each member of the array will be converted to a string and all of them will be strung together and separated by commas.
 In all other cases, the value will just be converted to a string.

 PyMdown has a few keywords that can be defined to alter the output.